space-concordia-robotics/robotics-orin-gui/README.md

 In chrome, this is in "Authorities" tab of "Manage certificates".

 Note the warning `The 'module' option will be set to 'ES2022' instead'`.
 This is from tsconfig.json, in the line `"module": "commonjs"`.
 Without this, (if we just did the standard `"module" : "ES2022"`), I cant' run do the `ts-node server.ts` command.
 Hence, dirty fix

+# Run the server and the GUI concurrently,
+Run `npm run dev`.
+This npm script starts the backend server using ts-node and then, after a brief pause, starts the frontend GUI using ng serve.

 # How to operate
 For the cameras to work, open one window as such